DavidBenko/gateway/README.md

 ## Examples

-The `test` directory has several example servers and corresponding proxy endpoint code.
-Each one is set up the same, and is designed to be used with the default test Gateway server running; i.e. run with `make run` from the root project directory.

-To run the backing server:
+The `test` directory has several sets of example data.
+The one being maintained most frequently right now is the standalone "loopback" server, which serves as its own backend.

+Setup scripts for the "loopback" data and the other examples are run with `rake`, which you can get with a standard Ruby installation by invoking:

-    bundle install
+    gem install rake
-    ruby server.rb

-To create the proxy code:

-    ./seed.sh
+To seed a fresh server (run with `make run`) with the loopback data:

+	cd test/examples
+	rake loopback seed

 And to update the proxy code after making changes:

-    ./update.sh
+    rake loopback update

-To completely clear the default Gateway data, delete everything in `test/node`.
+To completely clear the default Gateway data:

+    rake clean

 ## Packaging